gwax/www-gwax/posts/2006/09/wftda-aka-roller-girls.rst

 rollerskates (the four-wheeled kind) skate around a track and each team has one scoring girl (called the jammer) who gets a point for every time she laps someone.
-The rest of the team tries to help their jammer get around and prevent the oposing jammer from passing; now, when I say "tries to help", I mean by blocking, checking and generally abusing the other team.
+The rest of the team tries to help their jammer get around and prevent the opposing jammer from passing; now, when I say "tries to help", I mean by blocking, checking and generally abusing the other team.
 If you want a complete description of how things work check out the `WFTDA home page <http://www.wftda.com/>`__ but, basically, it's